Y-Shcheholskyy/graalpy.github.io/docs/graalpy-embedded/reference/Interoperability.md

 Other languages are only available for a GraalPy JVM distribution.

 > A GraalPy JVM distribution contains Python in the JVM configuration.
-To distinguish between the default, native, and the JVM configuration, the downloadable file has a `-jvm` part in the name.
+To distinguish between the default, native, and the JVM configuration, the downloadable file has `-jvm` in the name.
 See [GraalPy releases](https://github.com/oracle/graalpython/releases/).

 You can install other languages into GraalPy.
 For that, use `libexec/graalpy-polyglot-get` from the distribution's root directory.
 To install Ruby, for example: